 In the land of sunshine, beaches and movie stars it’s understandable that some may overlook the fact that the #1 ranked public university in the nation also resides in L.A.
 And with a 100th anniversary looming and a $4.5 Billion ambition, it was time to show the world the power of optimism.

 It turns out that the right amounts of sunlight, water, academic and athletic pursuits lead to the greatest list of game-changers the world has seen.

-In just shy of a century, UCLA has achieved, innovated and impacted the world more than most institutions twice its age.
-This is where the Internet first blinked to life.
-Where racial integration happened decades before Brown v.
+In just shy of a century, UCLA has achieved, innovated, and accomplished more than most institutions twice its age.
+It’s where the Internet first blinked to life.
+Where racial integration began, decades before Brown v.
 Board of Education.
-And more Pell Grant recipients attend than the entire Ivy League combined.
-Nobel laureates.
-Academy Award winners.
-Fortune 500 company leaders.
-Entrepreneurs.
-Music executives and rock stars.
-Hall of Famers.
-Innovators.
-Inventors.
-Instigators.
-Initiators.
-Being fiercely independent and decentralized means UCLA accomplishments span the breadth of human endeavors.
-It also means that the university struggled to effectively communicate as a whole, and many misperceptions prevailed.
+Where Nobel Laureates, Academy Award winners, Fortune 500 executives and entrepreneurs, rock stars and Hall of Famers, inventors and initiators got their start.

 But despite its vast accomplishments, and in part due to its fierce independence and decentralized structure, significant misunderstandings persisted about UCLA’s impact, costing public support.
 The University called on 160over90 to craft a singular brand platform that could encompass the $8 billion, 42-unit business enterprise, furthering its standing as an international leader in teaching, research, and service for the advancement of society.